Neuropassenger/post-slider/README.md

 # Post Slider

-Блок Gutenberg для создания полноэкранного слайдера постов блога.

-## Описание

-Post Slider - это плагин WordPress, который добавляет блок Gutenberg для отображения полноэкранного слайдера с постами блога. Идеально подходит для размещения на главной странице сайта.

-## Возможности

-- Полноэкранный слайдер постов
-- Настраиваемое количество постов
-- Выбор категорий для отображения
-- Настройка сортировки постов
-- Адаптивный дизайн
-- Автоматическое переключение слайдов
-- Поддержка свайпов на мобильных устройствах

-## Установка

-1. Загрузите папку с плагином в директорию `/wp-content/plugins/` вашего сайта WordPress
-2. Активируйте плагин через меню 'Плагины' в WordPress
-3. Используйте блок 'Post Slider' в редакторе Gutenberg

-## Использование

-1. Создайте новую страницу или отредактируйте существующую
-2. Добавьте блок 'Post Slider'
-3. Настройте параметры слайдера в боковой панели:
-   - Количество постов
-   - Порядок сортировки
-   - Критерий сортировки
-   - Категории постов для отображения
-4. Обновите страницу

-## Требования

-- WordPress 5.8 или выше
-- PHP 7.0 или выше

-## Часто задаваемые вопросы

-### Как изменить высоту слайдера?

-Высота слайдера настраивается через CSS. По умолчанию слайдер имеет высоту 100vh (100% высоты экрана).

-### Можно ли отключить автоматическое прокручивание слайдов?

-В текущей версии автоматическое прокручивание нельзя отключить через интерфейс. Для этого необходимо отредактировать файл `assets/js/post-slider.js`.

-## Поддержка

-Если у вас возникли проблемы с использованием плагина, пожалуйста, создайте issue в репозитории проекта.

-## Лицензия

-GPL v2 или более поздняя версия
+A Gutenberg block for creating a fullscreen blog posts slider.

+## Description

+Post Slider is a WordPress plugin that adds a Gutenberg block for displaying a fullscreen slider with blog posts.
+It's perfect for placement on your website's homepage.

+## Features

+- Fullscreen posts slider
+- Customizable number of posts
+- Category selection for display
+- Post sorting settings
+- Responsive design
+- Automatic slide switching
+- Touch swipe support on mobile devices
+- Random posts mode
+- Clean and modern design

+## Installation

+1. Upload the plugin folder to the `/wp-content/plugins/` directory of your WordPress site
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Use the 'Post Slider' block in the Gutenberg editor

+## Usage

+1. Create a new page or edit an existing one
+2. Add the 'Post Slider' block
+3. Configure slider parameters in the sidebar:
+   - Number of posts
+   - Sort order
+   - Sort criteria
+   - Post categories to display
+   - Enable/disable random posts mode
+4. Update the page

+## Requirements

+- WordPress 5.8 or higher
+- PHP 7.0 or higher

+## Frequently Asked Questions

+### How to change the slider height?

+The slider height can be customized through CSS.
+By default, the slider has a height of 100vh (100% of the viewport height).

+### Can I disable automatic slide scrolling?

+In the current version, automatic scrolling cannot be disabled through the interface.
+To do this, you need to edit the `assets/js/post-slider.js` file.

+### How does the random posts mode work?

+When random posts mode is enabled, the slider will display random posts from your entire site, ignoring the sorting and category settings.
+This is useful for showcasing diverse content from your blog.

+## Support

+If you encounter any issues while using the plugin, please create an issue in the project repository.

+## License

+GPL v2 or later